NiclasOlofsson/HIE/README.md

 - JSON transcoding
 - XML transcoding

-These pipelines converts to and from XML representations necessary in order to transform messages in HIE.
+These pipelines converts to and from ~XML~ [Edit] some representations necessary in order to transform messages in HIE.

-At this time, it is not yet decided how the endpoints will bind to channels.
+~At this time, it is not yet decided how the endpoints will bind to channels.
 Publish subscribe, yes sure.
-But if it will be configured on the endpoint, or on the channel remains to be seen.
+But if it will be configured on the endpoint, or on the channel remains to be seen.~
+[EDIT] It is decided to follow the publish/subscribe model as implemented in BizTalk.
+Should provide the biggest flexibility and also easiest to implement.

 ### Channel
 A channel is similar in concept to BizTalk orchestration, just a bit less flexible.
 Most of the transformations in healthcare only require simple forward going transformation or very simple request/response scenarios.

 A channel will have exactly one source, and one or many destinations.

+[EDIT] Currently considering making Channel a *contract* (read Interface) in order to allow both a Mirth approach as well as a workflow approach to orchestration.

 ### Source
 The source for a channel has the ability to filter and transform incoming messages before handed off to one or many destinations.
 A filter or transform applied to the source is in all practicallity a channel filter and a channel transformation.
+[EDIT] In the publish/subscribe messaging flow the source filters decide whetever a channel will accept the message or not.
+However, in Mirth Connect the source is also responsible for setting up the endpoint which is not the case with HIE.
+This might lead to the removal of Source completely and have the filters applied to Channel directly (KISS).

 ### Destination
 Once the source has filterd and transformed a message it will be routed to the destinations of the channel.
-Each destination has it's own set of filters and transformers.
-Each destination also have a target endpoint where the final message will be routed.
+Each destination has it's own set of filters and transformers. ~Each destination also have a target endpoint where the final message will be routed.~
+[EDIT] True publish/subscribe choosen.
+Hence routing will be through properties, no direct addressing.
+May be changed again at a later stage if deemed necessary.

 ### Filter
 Filters are used to control which messages will be processed in a source or a specific destination.
 A filter applied to a source serves as a channel filter, and a filter applied to a destination controls routing within the channel.

 Filters are configured as either *acccept* or *reject* logical constructs based on either message properties or content within the body of the message itself.
-In BizTalk this is usually based on properties contained in the message property bag.
+In BizTalk this is based on *promoted properties* following the message.
 Mirth based the logic on the content within the message.
-HIE supports both styles of routing.
+HIE will support both styles of routing, but promoted property approach will always be more effecient.

 ### Transformer
 If you are coming from a BizTalk world you would see this as the "mapper" or pure XSLT (like the pro do).
 It would be fair to say that a wast majority of the large scale usages of BizTalk are routing scenarios.
 This is somthing that BizTalk excel at (at least in comparison to Mirth).
 Especially when orchestration is a must.